me-redteam/methodologies/me-redteam/BurpSuite Plugins/Bplugins.md

     + How to Use :
       - Once you've loaded the plugin , it will	work in the background on the identified scope
    ---
-  + PHP Object Injection

-    + Introduction :
-      - This extension adds an active scan check to find PHP object injection vulnerabilities.
-    + Installation Steps :
-      - You can intsall it from burp extender
-    + How to Use :
-      - Once you've loaded the plugin , Run active scan
-   ---
   + NGINX alias traversal

     + Introduction :